BSc (Hons) (Bradford), MSc (Leeds), PhD (Leeds)

 Visit Dr Chandani Nekitsing's profile on the York Research Database to see a full list of publications and browse her research related activities.

-Dr Chandani Nekitsing has a background in Research and Health Psychology and has worked on a range of health behaviour projects across lifespan (including mental health, human appetite, health screening and uptake of physical activity).
-Chandani has been a Research Associate at the University of York since 2018.
-Currently she is working on a NIHR funded Community Navigator Trial looking at developing and testing a programme of support to increase community connections and reduce loneliness for people with long-term depression.
+Dr Chandani Nekitsing has a background in Research and Health Psychology with extensive experience in health behaviour research across the lifespan, including work on mental health, human appetite, health screening, and the promotion of physical activity.
+She has been a Research Associate at the University of York since 2018.

 Chandani’s PhD at the University of Leeds (School of Psychology) looking at strategies to increase vegetable intake in the early years has led to publication of series of vegetable story books for young children.

-NIHR: National Institute for Health and Care Research (NIHR) Community Navigator Trial
+NIHR: Community Navigator Trial

 A series of children’s vegetable story books have been published based on Chandani’s PhD research.